Running Claude Code from Windows CLI: A Practical Guide

 | “Claude requested permissions but you haven’t granted it” | Missing --allowedTools |

-| Tools silently fail with long system prompt | Windows CLI argument handling | Move instructions to user prompt via stdin |
+| Tools silently fail with long system prompt | Windows CLI argument handling | Move instructions to a temp file, pass short -p instruction |

 | Unicode errors in output | Missing encoding specification | Add encoding="utf-8" to Popen |